NASA-IMPACT/pyQuARC/contributing.md

    * Clone your fork locally
       * Now we will store the files locally on your computer so you will be able to edit the code.
 Click the green dropdown button labeled **<> Code**.
       * Under the **HTTPS** tab, copy the link to the repository.
-      * Open a python terminal in your preferred coding location.
+      * Open a Python terminal in your preferred coding location.
       * Change your working directory to wherever you want your cloned pyQuARC repository to be stored.
       * Type '__git clone__' and then paste the URL you copied a few steps above.
       * Press **Enter** and your local clone of pyQuARC will be created!
 You can now explore all of the files on your local computer.